ppzjsb/IGMtemp_calc/README.md

 python_routines/ contains a simple python code that reads in the output from the C code and plots a selection of data.

+idl_routines/ contains a simple IDL code that does the same thing as the python routine.

 secondaries/ contains binary look-up tables for the implementation of secondary ionisations by fast electrons.
 The reference paper is: